 Research Opportunities

 The Division of Biological Sciences actively encourages its undergraduates to do research on campus.
-Research experience allows for hands-on application of concepts and knowledge learned in the classroom and gives students the opportunity to work alongside scientists.
+Research gives students the opportunity to work alongside scientists and apply concepts, knowledge, and skills learned in the classroom.
 Research experience also prepares students for graduate and professional study as well as careers that place a high value on critical thinking and problem-solving skills.
+Research can be conducted year-round including for credit during the fall, spring, and summer sessions.

 BIO_SCI 4950/4952, Undergraduate Research in Biology